-This is my favourite way of how to make money blogging for beginners with a brand new blog.
-When you’re looking to make your first $100 from blogging this is your fastest option.
+This is my favorite way of making money blogging for beginners with a brand new blog.
+When you’re looking to make your first $100 from blogging it’s your fastest option.

 I remember getting so excited when I first realised how affiliate marketing works.